Why San Francisco is an Awesome City for Light Art

 You may not be familiar with light art, but San Francisco aims to change that.
 It’s an original art form that exploits light, colors and shadows.
 San Francisco is proudly represented by the now permanent, 1.8 miles of LED lights that span the Bay Bridge between San Francisco and Treasure Island.
 The Bay Lights aside, San Francisco also has one of the most extensive collections of permanent light art in the country.
 Known for innovation and technology, along with a staunch commitment to public art, light art in the center of a tech town makes a whole lot of sense.

-Experience Illuminate SF Festival of Light, Thanksgiving through New Year’s Day
+Experience Illuminate SF Festival of Light, Thanksgiving through Jan.
+23, 2021

 Winter nights are long, giving residents and visitors a perfect opportunity to explore this dramatic blend of technology and art.
 If you haven’t seen light art before, this is the perfect opportunity.
 You’ll be fascinated by art that is poetry in motion.